• Skip to primary navigation

 • 1 Red Bell Pepper, very thinly sliced

-• 1 teaspoon White Sesame Seeds (optional)
+• 1 tsp White Sesame Seeds (optional)

 Instructions

-• Make slaw: Whisk together Thai Chili Sauce, rice vinegar, 2 teaspoon soy sauce, 1 teaspoon toasted sesame oil, and honey in a large mixing bowl.
+• Make slaw: Whisk together Thai Chili Sauce, rice vinegar, 2 tsp soy sauce, 1 tsp toasted sesame oil, and honey in a large mixing bowl.
 Add coleslaw and bell peppers and toss everything together.
 (Note: I like to use my hands to gently rub the dressing into the slaw - this helps to tenderize the coleslaw mix and helps the flavors to come together.)
 Refrigerate while preparing the potstickers.
 (Slaw can be made up to a day ahead.)

 • Make peanut sauce: Combine all sauce ingredients in a saucepan.
 Bring to a simmer, whisking occasionally.
 Simmer for 1 minute and then remove from heat.
 Set aside until ready to serve.
 (It will thicken as it sits.)